 When you’re in nature with your children, stress the importance of following trails and marked paths.
 Besides stomping over vegetation, you could be endangering your children’s safety.
 When you can’t see the ground as easily, you are more prone to slipping or falling, contracting poison oak or more seriously, contracting Lyme disease.
 According to Health Canada, “You are most likely to come into contact with ticks by brushing against plants.”
 In addition, you could also get lost in the woods.
 Yikes!
 So do yourself and your family a favor by staying on trails.

-This goes for camping too.
+This goes for a camping trip too.
 Using actual approved camp sites helps to make sure you are not messing up the vegetation.
 Resulting barren areas tend to erode quickly.
 This will also keep you from putting yourself in danger of unexpected wildlife encounters.

-Choosing durable surfaces for travel and camping also helps prevent erosion created by new pathways.
+Choosing durable surfaces for travel and camping also helps protect fragile ecosystems and prevent erosion created by new pathways.
 Uncontrolled pets can be additional sources of new pathways.
 Always keep pets leashed even on a short hike in order to respect wildlife as well.